VISIT OUR ART STORE ▶

 Use the wrong brush size

-This one made a huge difference for me.
-Using a small brush is a big problem if you cover a large area.
-I remember having to reload paint from my palette again and again.
+This one made a huge difference for them.
+Using a small brush is a big problem if someone is covering a large area.
+They remember having to reload paint from the palette again and again.

 And while doing that, parts of the paper dried too fast.
 This left behind harsh, dry brush strokes.